Our Programs

 Episode 2

 It is possible, for those who are approved due to financial impoverishment or many other barriers, to work off their fines.
-The Break Inc. are approved to undertake this role for approved people and can take on those approved to work off fines.
-A sum of $49.66/hr is removed from your fine for each hour worked.
+The Break Inc. are approved to undertake this role.
+A sum of about $60/hr is removed from your fine for each hour worked, or hour of course studied.
+Counselling is also an option (however counselling and courses have fees attached at rates much lower than the amount it reduces one’s fine debts).
 The Break Inc has many different tasks to offer WDP people and can accommodate those of different physical capacities and academic levels.
-We currently have people undertaking tasks ranging from feasibility studies researching potential new programs, assisting on the ‘Unknown Special Forces Memoir’ project, therapy groups, and labouring work.

 Learn more about WDP

 We write the stories of exemplary people who would otherwise go unrecognised.
-Our first memoir, No Snowflake, explored the psychological impact of one Special Forces soldier’s efforts to save life in the military and battle against corruption in his adopted home after his service.
+Our first memoir, No Snowflake 1, explored the psychological impact of one Special Forces soldier’s efforts to save life in the military and battle against corruption in his adopted home after his service.
 He has led an exemplary life which deserves to be documented for future generations.
-The Break Inc. arranged a biographer and a team of support staff to collect his life story, fact check information and to publish it so he will never be forgotten.
+The Break Inc. arranged a biographer (A Baddon) and support team to collect his life story, fact check information and to publish it so he will never be forgotten.

 Free Community Festivals